An explicit Dobrushin uniqueness region for Gibbs point processes with repulsive interactions: Uniqueness of the Gibbs point process

+where $\Intensity_c(\Dim)$ is the \emph{percolation threshold} of the Poisson--Boolean model in dimension $\Dim$ connecting points at distance at most one. \end{theorem} \begin{remark} We recall that the \emph{Poisson--Boolean model} with fixed radius $1/2$ is a Poisson point process of balls $\pi^{z}$ where the configurations are collections of balls centred in the Poisson point in $\R^\Dim$ and with radius $1/2$.
+The percolation threshold $z_c(\Dim)$ is the smallest intensity value at which there exists $\pi^{z}$-almost surely an infinite connected component appears (i.e. the model \emph{percolates}).

+Note that $\Intensity_c(\Dim)\geq v_\Dim^{-1}$ and, in the asymptotics as $\Dim\rightarrow\infty$, $\Intensity_c(\Dim)\sim v_\Dim^{-1}$, see \cite{penrose1996}.
+We also remark that in dimension $\Dim=2$ one can perform a simulation to see that $\Intensity_c(2) \simeq 1.43629$, see \cite{Quintanilla__Torquato_2000}. \end{remark} In \cite{Hofer-temmel_Houdebert_2018} the above bound is actually proved for interactions that do not necessarily come from a pair potential, without a hard core, and with a \emph{finite random range} that may depend on the (unbounded) marks of each point of the configuration.
+However, it does not apply for infinite-range pair potentials, which are instead allowed in Theorem \ref{thm:uniqueness_ours}.

 Finally, we remark that the disagreement percolation uniqueness region is independent of the parameter $\beta$ and depends only on the range of the interaction.
-Typically, when $\beta$ is large, the disagreement percolation uniqueness region is larger than the one obtained from our bound in Theorem \ref{theo_uniqueness_ours}, but when $\beta$ is small, the uniqueness bound from Theorem \ref{theo_uniqueness_ours} is better than the one coming from disagreement percolation (see the second potential of Figure \ref{figure_comparison_methods_1}).
-We note however that this typical behaviour depends on the form of the hard-core part of the interaction from $\mathcal{A}$ -- see assumption (A1) -- and on the range of the interaction.
+Typically, when $\beta$ is large, the disagreement percolation uniqueness region is larger than the one obtained from our bound in Theorem \ref{thm:uniqueness_ours}, but when $\beta$ is small, our uniqueness region is larger than the one coming from disagreement percolation (see the second potential of Figure \ref{fig:comparison_methods_1}).